Seminars

 Description:

-Islam is misunderstood religion in America.
+Islam is a misunderstood religion in America.
 Many do not know that the Qur'an recognized other religions, called them people of the holy scriptures especially the Jewish Bible and the Christian New Testament are mentioned as sources of light and guidance.

 Topics